-Ask any food aficionado, and that tasteful traveler will likely tell you that discovering a great finer is an experience akin to uncovering a genuine corner of paradise.
+Ask any food aficionado, and that tasteful traveler will likely tell you that discovering a great diner is an experience akin to uncovering a genuine corner of paradise.

 Lofin decided upon the name “Smoky Mountain Diner.”